DebOguare/ChatterBox/README.md

 ```
 Server is waiting for connections...
 Client connected from: ('127.0.0.1', 54321)
-Type 'quit' to end the chat.
+Type 'over' to end the chat.
 Client says: Hello, Server!
 You (Server): Hi, Client!
 Client says: How are you?